Markets as Incubators for Language, Cultural and Work Skills Development of Recent Immigrant & Refugee Women

 An award-winning program for recent immigrant and refugee women to learn how to make and sell handcrafted goods at farmers' markets and craft fairs in Victoria.

-This no-cost program delivered for the third year by Camosun College, in association with the DIVERSECITY Community Resources Society, Mustard Seed, Inter-Cultural Association of Greater Victoria (ICA) and the BC Association of Farmers’ Markets (BCAFM), is designed to help immigrant and refugee women acquire language, business and communication skills necessary to start their own small businesses and assist with integration into the local community.
+This no-cost program delivered for the fourth year by Camosun College, in association with the DIVERSECITY Community Resources Society, Mustard Seed, Inter-Cultural Association of Greater Victoria (ICA) and the BC Association of Farmers’ Markets (BCAFM), is designed to help immigrant and refugee women acquire language, business and communication skills necessary to start their own small businesses and assist with integration into the local community.
+2024 will be the final year for this program, so now is your chance to join!

 • Improve your English language skills